 Texas pushes ahead with 'bathroom bill' as others shy away

-Gov. Greg Abbott, center, offers a pen to Lt.
-Gov. Dan Patrick, right, after he signed SB7, a bill to address inappropriate teacher-student relationships, after he signed it during a ceremony at the Texas Capitol in Austin, Thursday, May 25, 2017, in Austin.
+Texas Gov. Greg Abbott speaks during a ceremony where he signed SB7, a bill to address inappropriate teacher-student relationships, at the Texas Capitol in Austin, Thursday, May 25, 2017, in Austin.
+Gov. Greg Abbott, center, shakes hands with Lt.

 Comments